-In this article, we will learn the mnemonic for the periodic table.
+In this article, we will learn the periodic table mnemonics.
 We can learn the periodic table with mnemonic thus making it easy to memorise the whole periodic table at once.
-Before starting, let’s take a quick glance of mnemonic and its use in chemistry.
+Before starting, let's take a quick glance of mnemonic and its use in chemistry.

 Mnemonics are one of the easiest ways to learn something.
 We can use mnemonics in chemistry to remember the periodic table, reactivity series, etc.